All Episodes

 Oh, Charlotte, okay.

-So, I don't know if that maybe had anything to do with it.
+So I don't know if that maybe had anything to do with it.

 Who knows?

-I mean, that could have.
+I mean, it could have.

 Oh, that's really a weird experience.